 His latest book is A Conceptual History of Psychology: The Mind Through Time (Bloomsbury, 2023; out now).
 Previous books include The Psychology of Brexit: From Psychodrama to Behavioural Science (Palgrave Macmillan, 2019), Conceptual and Historical Issues in Psychology (Pearson/Prentice Hall, 2012), Rethinking Psychology: Good Science, Bad Science, Pseudoscience (Palgrave, 2016) and Psychology in Crisis (Palgrave, 2018).

-He has wide-ranging media experience.
-On different occasions he has written articles for national newspapers such as the Irish Times and Irish Independent.
-He has been a contributor to radio documentaries and talk shows on science, psychology, and philosophy.
-He has been interviewed on several topics for outlets such as the Financial Times, the Irish Times, RTE, Today FM, and Newstalk FM, and his science blog has been featured in pieces appearing in Slate online and the Guardian Higher Education Network.
+As well as blogging at The Science Bit, he has written for the Irish Times, the Irish Examiner, the Irish Independent, Health Affairs, The Psychologist, The Irish Psychologist, and Psychology Today.
+He has contributed to a wide range of talk shows, podcasts, and documentaries on science, psychology, and philosophy.
+He has been interviewed on several topics for outlets such as the New York Times, the Financial Times, O Globo (Brazil), Metro.co.uk, the Sunday Times, the Sunday World, RTÉ, Today FM, and Newstalk FM.
+His blog has been featured in pieces appearing in Slate online and the Guardian Higher Education Network.

-As well as his permanent position at the National University of Ireland, Galway, he has held visiting academic positions at King’s College London, Leiden University, the University of Birmingham, and the University of Missouri.
+As well as his post at the University of Galway, he has held visiting academic positions at King’s College London, Leiden University, the University of Birmingham, and the University of Missouri.